Skip to Calculator

 Outdoor hose bib: Adding or replacing an outdoor faucet varies widely by state.

 When in doubt, call your local building department.
 They'll tell you whether a permit is required and whether homeowner work is allowed.
-They're not there to catch you — they're there to help you understand the rules.
+They're not there to catch you.
+They're there to help you understand the rules.

 The Real Cost of Unpermitted Work